LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF.md

 purely so that "use it to configure it" has somewhere to live later; the script is a no-op stub, because an activeitem with no script errors on activation.

+**Animal harvesting is BUILT**: farm animals are discovered by reading `root.monsterParameters` for the TYPE, and harvested with one `world.callScriptedEntity` call that spawns the produce and resets the animal's own timer.
+See Task 2.

 **Farming is BUILT AND VERIFIED end to end**: discovery, harvest, drop collection, deposit, replant intents, seed withdrawal and replanting of crops of arbitrary footprint, and watering of dry tilled soil -- all of it surviving vent